 When you hear about Poland, what’s the first thing that comes to mind?
 Perhaps it’s the beautiful city of Krakow.
 Or maybe you think of visiting Auschwitz?
 Either way, I’m willing to bet that Warsaw, Poland’s vibrant capital city, isn’t the first thing that pops into your head.

 I’ll admit that I’d never really considered Warsaw either.
 But when I spotted some crazy cheap flights and a cute Airbnb, we decided to give it a go.
 After spending three nights in Warsaw, we absolutely fell in love with this underrated destination.
-And I’m here to tell you how to spend a weekend in Warsaw.
+And I’m here to tell you how to spend three days in Warsaw.

 Getting to and from Warsaw airport